Top 10 Treatments proven to Fight COVID-19 (June 2022)

 Probiotics are living non-pathogenic microorganisms that, when administered in adequate amounts, can have a positive impact on health.
 Bacteria in the Lactobacillus and Bifidobacterium genera, as well as Streptococcus thermophiles and Saccharomyces boulardii, are examples of common probiotics (Ref).

-You can find a list of 16 published clinical studies (7 RCTs) on probiotics and COVID-19 from c19probiotics.com (constantly updated).
+You can find more than 20 published clinical studies on probiotics and COVID-19 from c19probiotics.com (constantly updated).

 10. Other Potential Treatments

-Quercetin, zinc, vitamin D and C are part of the FLCCC I-MASK+ protocol and Zelenko Protocol.
+Quercetin, zinc, vitamin D and C are part of the FLCCC's I-CARE protocol.

-However, if your risk is high e.g. age above 60, hypertensive, diabetic and obese; you might wish to consult a doctor and discuss more potent alternatives in the FLCCC I-MASK+ protocol.
+However, if your risk is high e.g. age above 60, hypertensive, diabetic and obese; you might wish to consult a doctor and discuss more potent alternatives in the FLCCC's I-CARE protocol.

-Keep in mind that you should never attempt to self medicate without the guidance of a licensed medical provider.
+If you review most of the above studies, you will find a very common theme among most of the studies.
+A key highlight is that 'early treatment' results tend to be better than 'late treatment' results.
+Therefore, the most important takeaway is to get 'early treatment'.
+That said, you should never attempt to self medicate without the guidance of a licensed medical provider.
 If you are not a medical doctor, you are likely to find the information above overwhelming.

 Please also follow other precautions and measures (as advised by your local health authorities and doctors) in order to minimize your risk.